 Networking in a larger home

-If you rent a larger property and want to play music in several rooms at once, just buy more Echos or Google Homes and hook them up with their smartphone apps.
+If you rent a larger property and want to play music in several rooms at once, just buy more Echos or Home Minis and hook them up with their respective smartphone apps.
 GearBrain has previously written about the benefits of owning two or more Echo Dots.